2023-2024 General Information

 The Age Class team participates in USSA Age Class races.
-Races ages are as follows: U10 birth years 03-04, U12 birth years 01-02, U14 birth years 00-99, and U16 birth years 97-98.
+Races ages are as follows: U10 birth 8-9 year old, U12 birth years 10-11 years old, U14 for 12-13 years old, and U16 for 14-15 years old.
 U16s and U14s also enter the Junior Olympic qualifying ladder.
-Coaching will focus on ski techniques and race tactics utilizing drills and free skiing with an emphasis on gate training.
+Coaching will focus on ski techniques and race tactics utilizing drills and freeskiing with an emphasis on gate training.

-The Ability Class team participates in FIS, Powerbar/ BULA, Junior Olympics and the Tom Garner games based on their individual qualifications and recommendations of the coaching staff.
-Coaching will focus on ski techniques, race tactics, mental preparation, goal setting and achievement.
+The Ability Class team participates in FIS, Sync Cup, Junior Olympics and the Tom Garner games based on their individual qualifications and recommendations of the coaching staff.
+Coaching will focus on ski techniques, race tactics, mental preparation, goal setting, and achievement.